30 Day Juice Fast Weight Loss

 Thus, instead of boosting metabolism, a 30-day juice fast will grind it to a halt, which means you’ll regain all the lost weight and maybe even more shortly afterwards.
 Weight loss after a 30 day juice fast will unfortunately be short-lived.

-While cleansing, people often experience side effects such as headaches, fatigue, inability to focus, moodiness, stomach pain and hunger pangs.
-Also, juice cleanses are bad idea for people with diabetes who may be on medication that regulates insulin activity.
+While following a juice-only diet, people often experience side effects such as headaches, fatigue, inability to focus, moodiness, stomach pain and hunger pangs.
+Also, juice-only diets are bad idea for people with diabetes who may be on medication that regulates insulin activity.
 Drinking so much juice could lead to unstable blood sugar levels.

 Pregnant or breastfeeding women, as well as people with compromised immune systems or weak heart, liver or kidney disease should also avoid juice cleanses.

-About 3.9 ounces (114 ml) of 100% apple juice contains almost zero grams of fiber but packs 13 grams of sugar and 60 calories.
+About one cup (250 ml) of 100% apple juice contains less than 1 gram of fiber but packs 25 grams of sugar and 126 calories.

-In fact, it is not recommended to consume more than 5 ounces of juice or smoothies each day, since they’re high in sugar and might damage your enamel.
+In fact, it is not recommended to consume more than one serving of juice or smoothies each day, since they’re have a higher sugar content which could damage your dental health.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!